Set up Development Environment for OroPlatform Based Application

 Enable code quality checks in PHPStorm:

-- Integrate a debugging tool into your IDE to be able to set breakpoints in a code, see watches and go over a stack trace in real time.
-See how to set up integration between PhpStorm and xDebug.
+- Integrate a debugging tool into your IDE that provides a range of features to improve the PHP development experience.
+See how to set up integration between PhpStorm and xDebug for more information.

 Create a Custom Application